Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 - Heat oven to 400 degrees.
 Spray a large cookie sheet or jelly roll pan with vegetable spray.

 - Pound chicken to 1/2 inch thickness.
 Brush with oil; then sprinkle with salt and pepper.
-Grill over hot coals about 6-8 minutes or until just cooked through, turn once partway through.
+Grill over hot coals for about 6–8 minutes or until just cooked through, turn once partway through.

 - Cut chicken into 1/4-inch strips/slices.
-Combine chicken, picante sauce, green onion and cumin.
+Combine chicken, picante sauce, green onion, and cumin.
 Mix well.

-- Spoon about 1/2 cup chicken mixture down the center of warmed tortillas.
+- Spoon about 1/2 cup of chicken mixture down the center of warmed tortillas.
 Sprinkle 1 tablespoon of cheese on top.

 - Roll tightly.
 Place seam-side down on the pan.
-Secure each flauta with 1 toothpick to hold together.
+Secure each flauta with 1 toothpick to hold it together.